ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/LittleComputer2.rst

 .. pseudo_h3:: Decisions
     :class: underlined

+Branch instructions are how a computer can make decisions.
+In high level languages, we generally use "if" statements to make decisions about which instructions to execute.
+At a low level, those decisions are usually implemented as branches to skip certain instructions.

 In the Little Computer, an instruction that starts with 6, 7, or 8 is a branch.

-A 6XX instruction says to always branch (jump) to the instruction at memory location XX instead of advancing to the next one.
-The 7XX and 8XX instructions tell the computer to look at the accumulator value - if it is 0 (for 7XX) or greater than or equal to 0 (8XX), then the computer will do the branch.
+* A 6XX instruction says to always branch (jump) to the instruction at memory location XX instead of advancing to the next one.
+* The 7XX and 8XX instructions tell the computer to look at the accumulator value - if it is 0 (for 7XX) or greater than or equal to 0 (8XX), then the computer will take the branch.
 If the accumulator does not have the right value, the branch is ignored and the computer moves to the next instruction.

-Branch instructions are how a computer can make decisions.
-In high level languages, we generally use "if" statements to make decisions about which instructions to execute.
-At a low level, those decisions are usually implemented as possibly skipping some instructions.
 This video demonstrates a Little Computer program that makes a decision based on the input it gets:

 .. youtube:: povKvhOyif0
     :height: 315